ioccc-src/winner/1992/gson/README.md

 eliminated in a separate check involving the `32*4` bit array.

-The remaining words, which will be referred to as "candidate words", are stored in `32*4`-bit representation, together with their signatures\
-and offsets into the dictionary file so that the plain-text version of a word can later be found for printing.
-This information is kept in a local "struct" in the dictionary-reading function, and memory is allocated for each candidate word simply by making another recursive call to that function.
+The remaining words, which will be referred to as "candidate words", are stored in `32*4`-bit representation, together with their signatures and offsets into the dictionary file so that the plain-text version of a word can later be found for printing.
+This information is kept in a local `struct` in the dictionary-reading function, and memory is allocated for each candidate word simply by making another recursive call to that function.

-Each struct so allocated is linked into a fixed-size hash table of 4096 entries indexed by the 12 low bits of the word's signature.\
+Each `struct` so allocated is linked into a fixed-size hash table of 4096 entries indexed by the 12 low bits of the word's signature.
 When the dictionary-reading function encounters end-of-file, all the candidate words have been stored in nested activation records on the stack, accessible through the hash table.